eclipse-tractusx/sd-factory/README.md

 In Catena-X we provide self-descriptions for any participant of this data space.
 The Self Descriptions are stored inside the Self Description Hub, but need to be created first.
-Responsible for the creation of Self Descriptions is the Self Discription-Factory component.
-This components gets all necessary parameters and information from the Onboarding Tool, which prepares the data for the SD-Factory, and uses the [CX-Wallet](https://github.com/catenax-ng/product-core-managed-identity-wallets)
+Self-Description Factory component is responsible for the creation of Self Descriptions.
+This component gets all necessary parameters and information from the Onboarding Tool, which prepares the data for the SD-Factory, and uses the [CX-Wallet](https://github.com/catenax-ng/product-core-managed-identity-wallets)